JaisonGeorge04/smart-flashcard-generator/README.md

 Rather than simply splitting sentences or utilizing pre-defined static patterns, SmartCards uses a robust, rule-based semantic NLP pipeline to analyze the syntactic structure of the input notes:

 1. **Sentence Tokenization & Filtering**: The note input is first segmented into distinct sentences using `spaCy` (or sentence boundaries in NLTK).
 We Prune Short or irrelevant text lines.
 2. **Frequency-based Sentence Ranking**: We rank sentences using an information-density score based on word frequencies.
-Sentences rich in content words receive higher priority as flashcard candidates, preventing clutter.
+Sentences rich in content words receive higher priority as flashcard candidates, reducing clutter.
 3. **Definition Verb Parsing (Dependency Trees)**:
    - We inspect each sentence's dependency structure to find copula linkages (eg., `[Term] is/are [Definition]`) or definition verbs (eg., `refers to`, `means`, `represents`, `defines`).
    - We verify the subject (`nsubj` dependency label) is active and is **not** a pronoun (`token.pos_ != "PRON"` or common pronouns like *they, it, he, she*).